Ontario's OHIP Card: The Definitive Guide

 Good to know

-• Prescription drugs provided in non-hospital settings (for patients under 65)
+• Prescription drugs provided in non-hospital settings for individuals under the age of 65

 • Alternative medicine consultation treatments, including Chinese medicine, homeopathy and Reiki